vlmaier/docker-react/README.md

 ~~It is deployed using Travis CI & Docker Hub.~~
 > I am out of free credits.

-It' built with GitHub Actions.
+It is built with GitHub Actions.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).